tnt-coders/cpp-dsp/README.md

     cd build/test
     ctest

-Note: Some tests will intentionally fail because they are note implemented yet.
+Note: Some tests will intentionally fail because they are not implemented yet.

 ## Build Requirements